St3ph-fr/ezflow/README.md

-# ezFlow, approval workflow and verion saving
+# ezFlow, approval workflow and version saving

 ezFlow is an add-on for Google Drive that will allow you to save versions and create approval worflow directly within  your document. ezFlow is designed for :